Rigging: Tips on cleaning, inspection and derigging

 - Mast accessories - antennas and wind instruments.
 Last but not least, disassembled antennas, Windex and wind sensors have to be checked for functionality and reassembled.
 Be careful, however, because these accessories are very sensitive and can be damaged during transport.

 Electronics on the mast & Mast accessories

-1. Risk of falling and material stress
+1. Risk of fall and material stress

 1. Documentation and marking of the base trim